ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/01-divide-and-conquer.md

 multiplication of large numbers, matrix multiplication and other matrix algorithms, geometrical algorithms, syntactic parsing, calculating Fourier transforms, and of course, sorting.

+#### Divide-and-conquer sorting

 In this chapter we will how divide-and-conquer can be used to derive two efficient sorting algorithms, Mergesort and Quicksort.
 Both Mergesort and Quicksort splits the array into two sub-arrays, which can be sorted independently of each other.
 The key point to making the algorithms efficient is that the sub-arrays must be (approximately) the same size, so that the problem sizes are (approximately) halved in each iteration.

+Most divide-and-conquer algorithms spend most of their time in one of the two main steps.
+Either they do the heavy work in the divide step (making combining trivial), or most work is in the combine step (making dividing easy).
+Mergesort is of the latter kind.

+So, is there any other divide-and-conquer sort that is divide-heavy instead?
+Yes, it is called Quicksort and is the topic for @sec:sorting-2:quicksort.